jamesbechet/tumbTag/README.md

 ## Features:

-- Create a list of tag that is saved in the browser (localStorage)
+- Create a list of tags that is saved in the browser (localStorage)
 - Add the tags on your post in one click

 ## How it works ?

-When I want to post anything on tumblr, I had to go through all my tags (\#hashtags).
+When I wanted to post anything on tumblr, I had to go through all my tags (\#hashtags).
 Not even a copy-paste worked, so I created TumbTag.
 This chrome extensions allows you to store your favorite tags and add them to your post in one click.

 ## MIT License (MIT)